energy changes between two subsequent iterations

 In some cases, it is required to disable mixing in the first iteration.
 Typically, it is required when:

-- the solver has been initialized manually, and thus integral integrity of data is not maintained.
+- The solver has been initialized manually, and thus the integrity of data is not maintained.

 - automatic interpolations have been applied.